tylerdolezal/gb-interstitial-thermodynamics/README.md

 * **`data/`**: Consolidated datasets containing thermodynamic, spectral, and convergence histories.
 * **`plots/`**: Output directory for publication-quality PDF figures.
 * **`scripts`**: Python post-processing and plotting scripts.
+* **Simulation Framework**: The comprehensive Hybrid SGC/GC-MCMD simulation engine and Spectral Sampler used to generate the raw trajectory data for this study are available at: [https://github.com/tylerdolezal/hybrid_MCMD](https://github.com/tylerdolezal/hybrid_MCMD)

 ---